Gradient Perturbation is Underrated for Differentially Private Convex Optimization: Introduction

 \section{Introduction}

-Machine learning has become a powerful tool for many practical applications.
-The training process often needs access to some private dataset, e.g., applications in financial and medical fields.
-Recent work has shown that the model learned from training data may leak unintended information of individual records \citep{fredrikson2015model, wu2016methodology, shokri2017membership, hitaj2017deep}.
-It is known that \emph{Differential privacy (DP)} \citep{dwork2006our, dwork2006calibrating} is a golden standard for privacy preserving data analysis.
-It provides provable privacy guarantee by ensuring the influence of any individual record is negligible.
-It has been deployed into real world applications by large-scale corporations and U.S. Census Bureau \citep{erlingsson2014rappor, APPLE, abowd2016challenge, ding2017collecting}.
+Machine learning has become a powerful tool for many applications.
+The training process often needs access to private datasets, e.g., applications in financial and medical fields.
+Recent work has shown that the model learned from training data may leak unintended information of individual records \cite{shokri2017membership,hitaj2017deep}.
+It is known that \emph{Differential Privacy (DP)} \cite{dwork2006our} is a golden standard for privacy preserving data analysis, which has also been deployed into real world applications \cite{erlingsson2014rappor,abowd2016challenge}.
+It provides provable privacy guarantee by ensuring that the influence of any individual record is negligible.

-We study the fundamental problem when differential privacy meets machine learning: the \emph{differentially private empirical risk minimization (DP-ERM)} problem \citep{chaudhuri2009privacy, chaudhuri2011differentially, kifer2012private, bassily2014differentially, talwar2015nearly, wu2017bolt, zhang2017efficient, wang2017differentially, smith2017interaction, jayaraman2018distributed, feldman2018privacy, iyengar2019towards, wang2019differentially}.
-DP-ERM minimizes the empirical risk while guaranteeing that the output of learning algorithm is differentially private with respect to the training data.
-Such privacy guarantee provides strong protection against potential adversaries \citep{hitaj2017deep, rahman2018membership}.
-In order to guarantee privacy, it is necessary to introduce randomness to the algorithm.
+We study the fundamental problem when differential privacy meets machine learning: the \emph{differentially private empirical risk minimization (DP-ERM)} problem \cite{chaudhuri2011differentially,bassily2014differentially,talwar2015nearly,wu2017bolt,zhang2017efficient,wang2017differentially,jayaraman2018distributed,feldman2018privacy,iyengar2019towards,wang2019differentially}.
+DP-ERM minimizes the empirical risk while guaranteeing the output of the learning algorithm differentially private with respect to the training data.
+Such privacy guarantee provides strong protection against potential adversaries \cite{hitaj2017deep,rahman2018membership}.
+In order to guarantee privacy, it is necessary to introduce randomness to the learning algorithm.
 There are usually three ways to introduce randomness according to the time of adding noise: \emph{output perturbation, objective perturbation} and \emph{gradient perturbation}.